Blendshe/teched-102/README.md

-# teched-102
+# Teched-102
-this repo contains 102 course material

-102
-Lesson 1 | Class 1 16.01.23
+### Lesson 1 | Class 1 16.01.23

-Github
+**Github**
-A platform where you can write code, an online space,  allows you to build code and practice content management for versions  - make v1.0 but working on V5 can make that live and test it.
-You can save different versions of your code so if your new version doesn’t work you can look back at your previous/earlier version and see why. online repository  - project folders versioning  - v1.0, v1.1, v1.2 etc
+An online space - a platform or online repository where you can write code, which allows you to build code and practice.
+It's a content management for different version when you're writing code.
+You can save different versions of your code so if your new version doesn’t work you can look back at your previous/earlier version and see why.

 READ.ME file is very important

-Markdown .md is very specific for Github and Discord – computer doesn’t understand it.
+Markdown .md is very specific for Github and Discord – the computer doesn’t understand it.

-Different way of formatting text so differet browsers understand the READ.ME file.
-99% of the time a .md file will be a READ.ME file
+It's a different way of formatting text so differet browsers understand the READ.ME file.
+99% of the time an .md file will be a READ.ME file

-Can use # or code e.g. <h1></h1> or # (heading 1 – the biggest, through 2,3,4,5,6
+Can use # or code e.g.  # (heading 1 – the biggest, with bigger numbers resulting in smaller headers e.g. 2,3,4,5,6)

-Combination of documentation, has own syntax and rules, combination of text and coding https://www.markdownguide.org/basic-syntax/
+Markdown is a combination of documentation, has own syntax and rules, combination of text and coding

-# class-01-102-new
-reading notes markdown sample

-This is where i will be creating the markdown

-# index.html file
+https://www.markdownguide.org/basic-syntax/

-is a single page of html of a website of fantasy worlds and an appreciation of V
+**Task: the index.html file is a single page of html of a website of fantasy worlds and an appreciation of V created by George and I

-we used
+We used
 - body
 - header
 - paragraph
 - source and
 - image tags

-20 mins internet markdown syntax use more syntax

-# MARKDOWN SYNTAX
+**Markdown syntax**

 # heading